morristech/effective-bash/README.md

 ![Tree](https://github.com/borisf/remote-terminal/blob/master/img/tree.png)

 As part of my desktop flow I use a lot a dual pane file manager ([Norton Commander](https://en.wikipedia.org/wiki/Norton_Commander) derivative).
-I spend hours looking for somehitng similar (and more advanced than ls command) for terminal, but was never happy.
+I spend hours looking for something similar (and more advanced than ls command) for terminal, but was never happy.
 All programs either had a non trivial builds, not appealing looks, 100% CPU usage and more.
 I ended up using [tree](https://github.com/nodakai/tree-command).

 Example of the second level tree
 ``` tree -L 2 ```